GaidYusuf/GaidYusuf/README.md

 # Portfolio

-🎓 Recent Computer Science Graduate | 🚀 Aspiring Software Developer
+🎓 MSc Computer Science Student | 🚀 Aspiring Software Developer

 Welcome to my GitHub portfolio!
 I'm Gaid Yusuf, a recent Computer Science graduate with a passion for software development.
 I completed my MSc Computer Science project, MuslimLife, and I'm excited to share my work and skills with the world.